Aside from its pleasing aroma, Lavender Essential Oil is great for a number of applications. They include:

 Lavender Essential Oil by itself, or in combination with another oil like peppermint and a carrier oil, may help with migraine support.
 A 2012 study, published in European Neurology, found that inhaling Lavender Essential Oil brought a safe and effective sense of relief and wellbeing.
 Lavender Essential Oil is also incredibly useful on aching joints or overworked muscles.

 Close your eyes and envision yourself standing in a field of calf-high plants bursting with purple blooms and the herbaceous, sweet aroma of the lavender plant.

 Lavender has been around for much of human history.
 Ancient Romans, Greeks, Egyptians, and Indians employed the herb for its medicinal, therapeutic, and even culinary properties.
 When King Tut’s tomb was discovered in the early 1920s, archaeologists found lavender inside … which even retained some of its scent over all those centuries.
 You’ll also find references to lavender in medical textbooks and the Bible.

 In Latin, “lavare” means “to wash.”
 And indeed, in eras of fewer baths, everyone from ancient Romans and English queens employed lavender to freshen their clothing, bedding, and bodies.

-- Add lavender to your massage oil
+- Add Lavender Essential Oil to your massage oil

 - Include it in DIY soaps and lotions

-- Add to a carrier oil and use it in the bath
+- Add to a carrier oil, and use it in the bath

 - Directly inhale from the bottle